Three of the best kiteboards currently on the market

 5. Aesthetics

-All three selected models showcase the high-quality carbon weave and/or carbon fibers in their design, allowing the materials used to be inferred from the exterior.
-This creates an exceptional aesthetic where colors or graphics take a backseat.
+All three selected models integrate the high-quality carbon weave or fibers into the design, so you can tell which materials were used just by looking at the exterior.
+This creates an extraordinary look—colors or graphics take a back seat.

 Image: WOODBOARD CRBN LITORAL